Heber C. Kimball: Government service

 When the provisional government of the State of Deseret was organized in spring 1849, Kimball was appointed the chief justice and lieutenant governor of the proposed state.

 Kimball served in the Utah Territorial Legislature in the upper house (the Territorial Council) from 1851 until 1858.
 He was president of the Council during the session beginning in March 1851, but later served as a regular member of the Council.

 Death

 Grave marker of Heber C. Kimball.

 A personal friend of Kimball wrote, one night at family prayers, Kimball said that "the angel Moroni had visited him the night before and informed him that his work on this earth was finished, and he would soon be taken!"
 Kimball died the following day on June 22, 1868, at age 67, in Salt Lake City, Utah Territory, from the effects of a fall.
 He was buried in the Kimball-Whitney Cemetery (40.772949, -111.889755), located on the south slope of what's now known as Capitol Hill, an area then called "Heber's Bench" after him.

+Kimball's name is listed as one of the original pioneers on Cyrus Dallin's Brigham Young Monument in Temple Square.